Climate Data Management Systems (CDMSs)

 Long-term, high-quality and reliable climate instrumental time series are key information required in undertaking robust and consistent assessments in order to better understand, detect, predict and respond to global climate variability and change.

 The benefit areas include climate monitoring, climate studies and predictions, calibration of satellite data, generation of climate high quality reanalyses data, translating climate proxy evidence into instrumental terms.

-The CCl Expert Team on Climate Database Management developed a guideline document applicable in accordance with the principles of, and as a complement to, the Guide to Climatological Practices (available on CD or via Internet):
+CCl experts developed relevant documents applicable in accordance with the principles of, and as a complement to, the Guide to Climatological Practices: